 Getting Back on the Bike

-My first -- and last -- bicycle was a pink Barbie cruiser with a basket on the handlebars.
+My first — and last — bicycle was a pink Barbie cruiser with a basket on the handlebars.
 My dad and a family friend taught me the basics near our house in suburban Massachusetts.
 More than 20 years later, I can still remember the day I gave up biking.

 I was zipping without training wheels down the hill we lived on when I skidded out of control into my driveway and crashed onto the front lawn.
-I hadn't gotten on a bicycle since -- not during summers on Cape Cod, where my family pedaled everywhere, and not on a recent trip to Key West, Florida, where I chickened out of renting bikes with my girlfriends.
+I hadn't gotten on a bicycle since — not during summers on Cape Cod, where my family pedaled everywhere, and not on a recent trip to Key West, Florida, where I chickened out of renting bikes with my girlfriends.
 "How can you be so obsessed with Spinning and so scared of bikes?" they teased me.
-It was time to get over my fear.The Game Plan
+It was time to get over my fear.

 I confessed my goal to FITNESS and promised myself I wouldn't wimp out.
-The next thing I knew, I had agreed to spend a month mounting my own Lance Armstrong-like comeback.My New To-Do List
+The next thing I knew, I had agreed to spend a month mounting my own Lance Armstrong-like comeback.

 My first stop was the gym.
 Owner David prescribed Pilates to build the core strength I needed to stay in control as I steered.
 While doing the Hundred (a V-sit with bent knees in which you pump your arms by your sides), I learned that I overcompensate for my weak abs by arching my back and tensing my shoulders.
 As I firmed my abs, I practiced relaxing my shoulders so I wouldn't hunch over the handlebars.

 I thought it was just me; I'm only five feet tall, and even on tiptoes I couldn't reach the ground on any rental bike in Key West without tilting to one side.
-Cycling guru Chris coached me on getting the right fit: I needed a road bike with a frame that suited my stature -- small enough that I could clear the top horizontal tube as I straddled it with both feet flat on the ground.
+Cycling guru Chris coached me on getting the right fit: I needed a road bike with a frame that suited my stature — small enough that I could clear the top horizontal tube as I straddled it with both feet flat on the ground.
 The Giant Dash 3 bike seemed scaredy-cat-friendly at the bike shop, but the small frame in stock was too tall to pass the test.
 The shop's pro ordered the extra-small version for me, and it was a perfect match.